carrtesy/carrtesy.github.io/_posts/CV/2021-08-04-MNIST_models.md

 ---
-title: "[Computer Vision] Try MNIST with Keras 2: 99% with CNN"
+title: "Try MNIST with Keras 2: 99% with CNN"
 date: 2021-08-04
 last_modified_at: 2021-08-04
 categories: